Faradey27/wix-style-react/docs/DEPRECATION_GUIDE.md

-# How to deprecate?
+# What we can deprecate?
+1. prop types removal with deprecation console logs - for small changes in API that are not relevant
+2. Feature flags - for new designs or small behavior change that might affect existing functionality / toggling new/old components. this allows smooth migration.
+3. Major version - for breaking changes and new APIs

+All kind of deprecations should be documented in the CHANGELOG.

 ## Deprecating components
+Deprecating a component means we change API drastically, so we have a completely new component.
+If we decide to completely remove the component in a major version, no need to deprecate the component at all, but usually we would like to do it gradually with backward compatibility.

+In such cases, we suggest keeping the src/ComponentName folder, because users still use this path.
+Then, in the index file of it, map between the new/old component using some feature flag. featureFlagOn ?
+NewComponent : OldComponent

 1. Move your component to `wix-style-react/src/Deprecated` folder
 2. Update all internal imports of your component
-3. Check that all tests are passing
-4. Use  deprecationLog to warn the user that he using deprecated component and explain him his next steps Example
+3. Use  deprecationLog inside old component folder to warn the user that he using deprecated component and explain him his next steps
+Example
 ```javascript
   ...